mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - html\
   This implements functions to parse and create HTML.
 - image\
-  This implements functions to parse (decode) and create (encode) images.
+  This implements functions to parse (decode) and create (encode) images in the GIF, JPEG, and PNG formats.
 - io\
   This implements functions to read and write buffers and files.
 - log\